-"Reasonable accommodation" is a requirement both under the Federal Fair Housing Act (FFHA) and California's Fair Employment and Housing Act (FEHA).
-FEHA provides greater protections against housing discrimination than those found in federal laws.
+"Reasonable accommodation" for persons with disabilities is a requirement both under the Federal Fair Housing Act (FFHA) and California's Fair Employment and Housing Act (FEHA).

 Verifying the Disability.
 When a disabled person makes a request for reasonable accommodation and the person's disability is obvious, the association cannot request additional information about the existence and validity of the disability.
 When the disability is not obvious, an association can request information verifying: